bellaters/react-course-expensify-app/README.md

 * $ yarn test
 * NOTE: you need to have installed jest
-** your test files should be in src/tests and end with '.test.js'
+** your test files should be in src/tests and end with '.test.js' ** run yarn test --  --watch
+Watch Usage
+ › Press a to run all tests.
+ › Press p to filter by a filename regex pattern.
+ › Press t to filter by a test name regex pattern.
+ › Press q to quit watch mode.
+ › Press Enter to trigger a test run.

 Other Links:
 h2.
 Additional stuff on top: